jdllmjrd/hs/README.md

 ## A Dental Clinic Management System

 ## System Overview
 Happy Smile Dental Clinic Management System is intended to make the process of managing a dental clinic easier and more accesible to its users.

-The primary functions of the system include the appointment of dental services, maintenance of patient dental records, online viewing services, and dental supply inventories.
+The primary functions of the system include the following:

+* Schedule an appointment

++ Manage dentist's schedules

++ Maintenance of patient dental records

++ Online viewing services

++ Create invoice
 &nbsp;

 ### Dependencies

 + Initialize Sequelize  `$ sequelize init`